 This section contains the guidance documents, templates and forms required by grant holders and their project teams to assist with digitisation and cataloguing.
 The documentation for reporting on the progress of the project and requesting further grant payments are to be found here.
-All current projects must follow the standard processes and use the most recent forms, regardless of when they began.

 - Digitisation guidelines

 - Resources and guides - EAP books and British Library Collection Care leaflets

 - Guidelines for photographing and scanning archival material 2017 (PDF)

 - Sample image feedback form (PDF)

 Things to Consider Before Digitisation

 Documentation and guidance for metadata creation.